The Most Popular Git Commands for Testers

 How to Reset/Revert Changes on Git Branch

-If you want to revert to a particular commit back on the commit history and you would like to delete all commits after the target commit, you can use this command.
+If you want to revert to a particular commit in the commit history and you would like to delete all commits after the target commit, you can use this command.

 How to Merge Branches

-It's a typical situation when you need to merge code from different branches together into a single branch.
-Normally this operation is performed on a remote repository using a pull request.
-But you can also do this manually using git, for example merging the code from the remote branch of your colleague to your local working branch.
+It's a typical situation when you need to merge code from different branches into a single branch.
+Normally, this operation is performed on a remote repository using a pull request.
+But you can also do this manually using git, for example, by merging your colleague's remote branch into your local working branch.

-Note: Keep in mind that if merge conflicts happen, you will need to resolve it, otherwise merge will not be successful
+Note: Keep in mind that if merge conflicts happen, you will need to resolve them, the merge will not be successful

 Different Useful Service Commands